-The Lou Ruspi Jr. Foundation is a private, non-profit organization whose mission is to bring mental health education and wellness to schools, the community and other entities through educational and interactive seminars and resources.
+The Lou Ruspi Jr. Foundation, LRJ, is a private, non-profit organization whose mission is to improve mental wellness and suicide prevention through interactive educational programming to school districts and the community.

 Lou (a.k.a Louie) Ruspi, Jr. was a charismatic and outgoing young man.
 From his loud, deep laugh to his bright, joyful smile, Louie’s personality instantly lit up a room.
 He was an avid hunter and fisherman and loved his family, including his nieces and nephews, dearly.

-But what others saw on the outside was almost the exact opposite from how Louie felt on the inside…
+But what others saw on the outside was almost the exact opposite of how Louie felt on the inside…

 On December 23, 2011, Louie took his own life.